ErasmusMC-Bioinformatics/OrganoTrack/readme.md

 # OrganoTrack: A developing platform for measuring morphological changes of single organoids across time lapse brightfield imaging, well plate based experiments

 ## Purpose of OrganoTrack
 OrganoTrack was created to measure the morphology of single organoids, from brightfield images, over time.
 These organoids, derived from patient tumours, were cultured with varying drug concentrations and imaged with a brightfield microscope over time.
 Having these temporal morphological measurements, dose-response plots showing the effect of increasing drug concentrations on PDTO morphology can be made.
 Therefore, OrganoTrack receives well-plate-based brightfield images and the conditions of the well plate lyaout.
-The output of OrganoTrack is a spreadsheet of single
+The output of OrganoTrack is a spreadsheet with tables for each well, and sheets for each measurement.

-## Capabilities of OrganoTrack
-OrganoTrack takes brightfiel
-With OrganoTrack, you can make morphological measurements on objects tracked across brightfield timelapse images.
-For example, you can measure the area of an object over time.
+Each table has the measurements of single organoids at each time point.

 ## Installing OrganoTrack
 Create an environment by installing from the organotrack.yml file.
 Use conda or mamba, and execute: conda env create -f organotrack.yml

+   >> conda create -n OrganoID python=3.9
+   >> activate OrganoID

 ## Structuring experiment folder
 One directory should be dedicated per experiment.